rsinger86/drf-flex-fields/README.md

 ## Use of Wildcard to Match All Fields <a id="use-all"></a>

-You can pass `expand=*` ([or to another value of your choosing](#customization)) to automatically expand all fields that are available for expansion at a given level.
+You can pass `expand=*` ([or another value of your choosing](#customization)) to automatically expand all fields that are available for expansion at a given level.
 To refer to nested resources, you can use dot-notation.
 For example, requesting `expand=menu.sections` for a restaurant resource would expand its nested `menu` resource, as well as that menu's nested `sections` resource.

 Or, when requesting sparse fields, you can pass `fields=*` to include only the specified fields at a given level.
 To refer to nested resources, you can use dot-notation.
 For example, if you have an `order` resource, you could request all of its fields as well as only two fields on its nested `restaurant` resource with the following: `fields=*,restaurent.name,restaurant.address&expand=restaurant`.